otaviocap/Worm-Interactive-Art/README.md

 # Worm Interactive Art
 A Interactive art made in JS with P5.js

+**Only works with in a desktop enviroment, in mobile results may vary**

 ***
 ## Explanation
 A simple art program made in JavaScript with the help of P5.js.
 The idea is simple, with the left mouse click you can spawn little balls that I called worms that follow your mouse cursor and leave a trail that paint a canvas.